13harmansingh/GeoNewsTracker/README.md

 - Get your token at: https://huggingface.co/settings/tokens
 - Model: `cardiffnlp/twitter-roberta-base-bias-detection`
 - Free for non-commercial use
-- Required for: AI bias analysis
+- Required for: AI bias analysis and neutral summaries

 #### Stripe (Payment Processing - Optional)
 ```